 Amazon Prime Rewards Visa Signature Card

 “In my opinion, the best card for holiday shopping is the Chase Sapphire Preferred card,” said Jake Hill, CEO of the personal finance site DebtHammer.
-“It had one of the best sign-up bonuses — if you spent $4,000 in the first three months, you automatically get 100,000 points, which is equivalent to $1,250.
-Spending is high during the holiday season because of gifts and traveling, so it is not too hard to reach the reward.
-It does have a pretty high annual fee of $95, unfortunately, but that’s the only major downside.”
-The current bonus offer on the Sapphire Preferred card is 80,000 points after $4,000 spent within the first 3 months.
+“It had one of the best sign-up bonuses.”
+If you spend $4,000 in the first three months, you automatically get 60,000 points, which is equivalent to $750.

 With the Citi Double Cash Card, you earn 2% cash back on purchases — 1% when you buy and 1% as you pay.
 Plus, the card has no annual fee.